nameissrikanth2303/ninja_html/README.md

 - Contact Us should trigger mailto: info@designstring.com
 - LinkedIn URL for profiles can be link to https://www.linkedin.com/ or no need to link
 - Making it resoponsive for mobile is optinoal.
+- In `Why Designstring` section on clicking over feature listed on the left side, image on the right side has to change respectfully.
+(Images shared on designs).

 Your HTML page will be reviewed against following points
-- Developed UI will be validated against the designs shared
+- Developed UI will be validated against the designs shared.
-- Redability and reusability of code will be checked.
+- Readability and reusability of code will be checked.
 - Code quality and Code size will be reviewed.